shaneabbley/UrateOxidaseMutation/README.md

 The UrateMassSpectroscopy folder contains a follow up experiment where we identified the presence of our mutation using two separate mass spectroscopy techniques (MALDI-TOF and ESI-TOF).
 There is a research poster also included in this folder, which we presented to professors, students, and other guests.

+An experiment determining the assignments of allantoins nuclei using NMR is also included in the AllantoinNMRAnalysis folder.
+Although not focused on urate oxidase, we performed this experiment primarily on the final product of the urate oxidase metabolic pathway and thus I felt it prudent to include it here.

 I also included a small presentation I gave during class.
 This presentation focused on how we utilized computer-assisted sequence analysis during various projects in the class.
 I also describe historical and modern methods that computers use to perform these calculations.